 The following table represents our selected consolidated financial information.
 The selected consolidated statement of operations data for the years ended December 31, 2009, 2010 and 2011 and the consolidated balance sheet data as of December 31, 2010 and 2011 have been derived from our audited consolidated financial statements, which are included in this annual report.
 The selected consolidated statement of operations data for the years ended December 31, 2007 and 2008 have been derived from our audited financial statements for the relevant periods, which are not included in this annual report.
-The selected data as of December 31, 2007, 2008 and 2009 have been derived from our audited financial statements for the relevant periods, which are not included in this annual report.
-The relevant periods, which are not included in this annual report.
+The selected consolidated balance sheet data as of December 31, 2007, 2008 and 2009 have been derived from our audited financial statements for the relevant periods, which are not included in this annual report.
+The selected consolidated balance sheet data as of December 31, 2007, 2008 and 2009 have been derived from our audited financial statements for the relevant periods, which are not included in this annual report.
 Our consolidated financial statements are prepared and presented in accordance with U.S. GAAP.

 In the following table, the "billboards on gate bridges in airports" category and part of the original "other displays" category traditionally used in our revenue presentation in our annual report on Form 20-F for the year ended December 31, 2008 were combined and reclassified as one category, "traditional media in airports," which includes revenues from all traditional forms of media in airports, such as billboards, light boxes and gate bridges in airport advertising.
 The remaining part of the original "other displays" category, mainly consisting of revenues from advertising displays on digital TV screens on airport shuttle buses and logos for various display equipment in airports, is now reclassified as the "other revenues in air travel" category.
 The "gas station media network" category consists of advertising platforms such as billboards and light boxes located in some gas stations of China Petroleum & Chemical Corporation Limited, or Sinopec.
-Revenues now also include a new "other media" category, which represents primarily revenues from AirMedia City (Beijing) Outdoor Advertising Co., Ltd., a PRC company, or AM Outdoor, acquired by our variable interest entity, AirMedia Group Co., Ltd., formerly known as Beijing AirMedia Advertising Co., Ltd., a PRC company, or AM Advertising, in January 2010, which operates unipole signs and other outdoor media.
+Revenues now also include a new "other media" category, which represents primarily revenues from AirMedia City (Beijing) Outdoor Advertising Co., Ltd., a PRC company, or AM Advertising, in January 2010, which operates unipole signs and other outdoor media.